s00d/logutil/README.md

-Here's the updated README reflecting the changes:
+I apologize for the oversight.
+Here's the updated README reflecting the current state of the code and including the hotkeys:

 # Log Util